Why is Pinot Noir considered a finicky grape?

 Pinot Noir is different from many other varietals in that it is especially difficult to grow, it’s sensitive to soil types, weather, moisture, and sun, and it bruises easily, which often requires hand harvesting.
 The thin skin of Pinot makes it fragile and tricky for winemakers to handle and work with, which explains its “high maintenance” reputation.
 What this translates to for the consumer is that it is difficult to make good quality Pinot Noir, and it is even more challenging to make good quality Pinot Noir that is also affordable.
-Although considered an extreme challenge, winemakers tend to be motivated rather than hindered by the finicky nature of the pinot noir grapes.
+Although considered an extreme challenge, winemakers tend to be motivated rather than hindered by the finicky nature of the Pinot Noir grapes.

 Why Grow Pinot Noir?

 Many people ask, if the wine is so difficult to make, then why make it?
 The answer is because when it is done properly, you are left with one of the worlds most outstanding, delightful red, Rose, or sparkling wines.
-Pinot Noir is an ancient grape whose use dates back to the first century AD in Burgundy, and is said to be only one or two generations removed from the wild.
+Pinot Noir is an ancient grape whose use dates back to the first century AD in the Burgundy region of France, and is said to be only one or two generations removed from the wild.
 When dealing with a wine grape with a history that has lasted this long and produces something so delectable, the end result is worth the time and frustration the winemakers face.

 Complications with Pinot Noir